 We'd love to hear about what techniques and resources you're finding particularly helpful.
 Contact us at email@example.com or on social media:

 Information from the Academy

-- For more information on policy and other projects we are involved with during this time please visit our COVID-19 information hub.
+- For updates or information please visit our COVID-19 information hub.

-- For more information if you are applying for, or currently hold, an Academy grant please read our Q&A for applicants and award holders.
+- If you are applying for, or currently hold, an Academy grant please read our Q&A for applicants and award holders.